zio/zio-quill/CODEGEN.md

 ## SimpleJdbcCodegen

-This code generator is to generates simple case classes representing tables in a database.
+This code generator generates simple case classes, each representing a table in a database.
 It does not generate Quill `querySchema` objects.
-Create one or multiple CodeGeneratorConfig objects and call the `.writeFiles` or `.writeStrings` methods on the code generator and the rest happens automatically.
+Create one or multiple CodeGeneratorConfig objects and call the `.writeFiles` or `.writeStrings` methods on the code generator to generate the code.

 Given the following schema:
 ````sql